WHAT THE HECK IS THIS??????

 I’ve been a fan of the Pokémon series ever since I played Sapphire for the first time when I was a very young child.
 There have been multiple times that I have taken a break from the series, most notably after the release of Black 2 & White 2 because I was burned out of it at that point, but I always find myself trying out the newer games and revisiting old ones when I have a lot of time outside of my house to play some portable games.
 More recently, the most important part of the series to me has been the music.
 I’ve become very familiar with the composers of the main entries of the series, and they’re some of my favorite of all-time.
 Even though I’ve played pretty much all of the games, I hesitate to write opinions on the ones I haven’t played as recently because I find that my feelings tend to jump around a lot over the years.

 Pokémon Black & White: These games are the pinnacle of the series, and unless I’m more impressed upon replaying Black 2 & White 2, I doubt that any previous Pokémon games will come as close when I replay it, or that any future games will be able to match it.
 To help contextualize some of the points I’m going to make, I want to discuss how I think the quality of the Pokémon games have progressed over the years.
-The earlier games (everything before Pokémon X & Y) had the most heart put into them, but have aged rather poorly when you look at gameplay progression.
+The earlier games (everything before Pokémon X & Y) had the most heart put into them, but have aged rather poorly when you look at gameplay mechanics.
 The later games (everything after and including Pokémon X & Y) seem to lack some of the fundamental elements that made the previous games so iconic and exciting, but have a much higher level of polish and are less of a chore to play through.
 The point I want to make by saying this is that the Generation 5 games, Black & White specifically, are a beautiful middle ground.
 They truly feel like the final games in the series to feel special and lovingly crafted, but also the first games in the series to really optimize a ton of the basic gameplay mechanics.
 A good example of this is the experience system.
 In all games before them, every battle gave you a static amount of experience.
 This sounds fine in theory, but when you’re building a team of multiple Pokémon, the lower leveled ones in your team become very difficult to train.
 It always seems to get to the point where it’s actually better to train one or two Pokémon as opposed to four or five.
 Black & White introduce a scaling experience system, where winning fights as a lower leveled Pokémon will net you more experience points, and vice versa.
 Normally I would be put off by this kind of rubber banding in a video game, but the way it’s done here dramatically betters the pace of the game.
 The addition of the Audino mechanic (you can find Audino in shaking patches of grass, and fighting one will give you a TON of experience) and receiving the Lucky Egg (an item that doubles the amount of experience you get when a Pokémon holds it) so early is the icing on the cake.
 Grinding is a non-issue.
 You level up fast, and it feels a lot more fun and satisfying than in the previous games.
 You can have a proper team of Pokémon, and it’s great.

 Besides the improved mechanics, the other elements of the game manage to be among the best in the series.
 The story, normally very formulaic and simple, manages to surprise with the inclusion of N and Ghetsis’s relationship, as well as the amazing twist on the Champion.
 Speaking of the latter, the ending to Black & White is something I doubt will ever be topped.
 It legitimately feels like the perfect ending to a Pokémon game.
 You’re told point-blank that Alder is the Champion, but you’re led to believe that the Champion could be N by the time you defeat the Elite Four.
 Upon finishing the Elite Four, the game seamlessly intertwines the final battles of the game with the story, perfectly merging the traditional mascot legendary battle with the final Champion battle AND the final battle with the head of the evil organization you’re trying to defeat along the way.
 It’s executed so well, but perhaps the best part of all is the final moments with N. After these three epic fights, N talks to you one final time.
 As he talks to you, you walk with him towards the end of the castle.
 His full body portrait shows up, he says his climactic final few sentences, and the Pokémon Black & White logo takes over the screen with the iconic ending theme starting to play.
 It’s such a well executed moment that no other Pokémon game has ever scratched the surface of.